-In 2022, NAFO continued its commitment to the conservation of marine biodiversity in NAFO waters by implementing measures to prohibit the directed fishing of Greenland shark and for Contracting Parties to report on efforts to minimize incidental catches and mortalities.
+In 2023, NAFO continued its commitment to the conservation of marine biodiversity in NAFO waters by implementing measures to prohibit the landing and retention of Greenland sharks.

-XI.
+XII.
 Marine science

 NAFO Contracting Parties continue to collaborate to try to improve understanding and knowledge of the oceans and the deep sea, including the extent and vulnerability of deep-sea biodiversity and ecosystems, by increasing their marine scientific research activities.
 Many NAFO Contracting Parties take part in scientific research and analyses of fisheries data through various NAFO Committees.
 NAFO has established a framework to manage a fund to continue to support research on Vulnerable Marine Ecosystems (VMEs) in the NAFO Regulatory Area (NAFO Potential Vulnerable Marine Ecosystems-Impacts of Deep-sea Fisheries - NEREIDA).